Christopher Eccleston: Doctor Who (2005)

-Later work (2005–present)
+Other work (2005–2010)

 On 30 October 2005, Eccleston appeared on stage at The Old Vic theatre in London in the one-night play Night Sky alongside Navin Chowdhry, Bruno Langley, David Warner, Saffron Burrows and David Baddiel.
 Eccleston sat on the 2nd Amazonas International Film Festival Film Jury in November 2005.
 The Canadian born director Norman Jewison was chairman of the Jury.
 In December 2005, Eccleston travelled to Indonesia's Aceh province for the BBC Breakfast news programme, examining how survivors of the 2004 Boxing Day tsunami were rebuilding their lives.

-In March 2006, Eccleston appeared in the ITV documentary special Best Ever Muppet Moments as a commentator.
-In May 2006, he appeared as the narrator in a production of Romeo and Juliet at the Lowry theatre in his home city of Salford.
-The theatre company with which he performed, Celebrity Pig (of which he is patron), is made up of learning disabled actors.
-In August 2006, Eccleston filmed New Orleans, Mon Amour with Elisabeth Moss.
-The film was directed by Michael Almereyda and shot in post-Hurricane Katrina New Orleans.
-It was released in 2008 to film festivals in America and Italy.

 Late in 2006 he starred in Perfect Parents, an ITV drama written and directed by Joe Ahearne, who had directed him in Doctor Who.
 Eccleston joined the cast of the NBC TV series Heroes in the episode "Godsend", which was broadcast on 22 January 2007.
 Eccleston played a character named Claude who has the power of invisibility, and helps Peter Petrelli with his powers.
-Eccleston appeared as the Rider in a film adaptation of Susan Cooper's novel The Dark Is Rising, which opened in the USA on 5 October 2007.
+Eccleston appeared as the Rider in a film adaptation of Susan Cooper's novel The Dark Is Rising.

 Eccleston appeared on the BBC Four World Cinema Award show in February 2008, arguing the merits of five international hits such as The Lives of Others and Pan's Labyrinth with Jonathan Ross and Archie Panjabi.
 In 2009, Eccleston starred opposite Archie Panjabi in a short film called The Happiness Salesman.
 Eccleston agreed to do the film because of Panjabi and the fact that it was a winner of the British Short Screenplay Competition.
 He also appeared as the villainous Destro in the G.I.
 Joe film, G.I.
 Joe: The Rise of Cobra.
-That same year, Eccleston also appeared in an episode of The Sarah Silverman Program and starred in the film Amelia as Fred Noonan alongside Richard Gere, Hilary Swank and Ewan McGregor.
+In 2018 he described his experience working on the film as "horrendous".
+He did not return for the 2013 sequel.

 Eccleston was cast as John Lennon in a BBC production called Lennon Naked which aired in the UK on 23 June 2010, with Eccleston playing the title role, and Naoko Mori, who had previously appeared with him in Doctor Who, as Yoko Ono.
 In November 2010, Eccleston starred in the first episode of BBC One anthology drama Accused.
 He won an International Emmy Award for his role.
 In May 2011, he starred as Joseph Bede in The Shadow Line, a seven-part television drama serial for BBC Two.